seaseducation/contributions/dotnet.md

 - For backward-compatible API additions, increment the `minor` version.
 - For all other changes, increment the `patch` version.

 > Should relatively trivial API changes force a `major` version change?
-Should a large number of new features only increment the `minor` version?.
+Should a large number of new features only increment the `minor` version?

 Yes on both counts.
 We do not engage in _romantic_ versioning.
 Package versions exist to prevent seemingly trivial changes from breaking builds; they are to be read by machines rather than humans.